Umkhonto (missile): Characteristics and Design

 Umkhonto has been designed to counter a wide variety of airborne threats, such as multiple combat aircraft (fixed-wing or rotary), anti-ship missiles, anti-radiation missiles, UAVs, and supersonic cruise missiles.
 When coupled with a modern air-defence system and multi-function surveillance track and guidance radars, the Umkhonto missile system has the capability to simultaneously engage multiple targets during saturation attacks.

 Prior to launch, the target is acquired and tracked by 3D target acquisition radar.
 Upon launch, the missile flies to a lock-on point, following on-board inertial navigation.
 The missile then activates its two-colour IR-seeker and locks on.
 Target updates are received via data link, enabling the missile to counter evasive manoeuvres by the target.

 The Umkhonto has a set of tail-mounted, aerodynamic control fins, as well as thrust vectoring vanes in the motor nozzle (similar to Denel's A-Darter AAM), allowing for 40g manoeuvring.
 The missile uses a low-smoke propellant to avoid detection.
 The sealed container has a cylindrical pad shape, and during start-up reactive gases are reflected from the bottom of the container and go straight up between the walls of the container and the body of the rocket.
 Reloading the launcher is made either on the basis of, or in a calm sea using an auxiliary vessel.
 High reliability is achieved through the built-in self-test hardware that provides the minimum cost of maintenance staff.

 Development

-Research and development of the Umkhonto began in 1993, after the failure to introduce into service and market the ZA-HVM short-range surface-to-air missile (together with the ZA-35 anti-aircraft gun), which in turn was designed to replace the obsolete ‘Cactus’ missile system which had been in service since 1971.
+Research and development of the Umkhonto began in 1993, after the failure to introduce into service and market the ZA-HVM short-range surface-to-air missile that used the SAHV-3 missile (together with the ZA-35 anti-aircraft gun), which in turn was designed to replace the obsolete ‘Cactus’ missile system which had been in service since 1971.
 South Africa decided to continue to develop its own missile system, one of the few countries in the world to do so.
-Even after the lifting of UN sanctions, the international high-end missile systems, such as the United States Aegis programme, were unaffordable for South Africa, whilst the lower-end cheaper alternatives were deemed not satisfactory.
+Even after the lifting of UN sanctions, the international high-end missile systems, such as the United States Aegis programme, were unaffordable for South Africa, whilst the lower-end cheaper alternatives were deemed not satisfactory, although the SAHV Missile program failed it was the foundations for the modern Umkhonto.